 The Standby mode reduces standby power consumption significantly.
-The supplied wireless remote control that operates the projector from
+The supplied wireless remote control that operates the projector from any angle.
+TRUSTED SOURCE FOR PROJECTOR LAMPS AND ACCESSORIES

-- ..com (800) 281-8860 The image can be projected between 25 and 500 inches (measured) IECTOR LAMPS AND ACCESSORIES - diagonally) - The "Capture" enables you to capture the current projected image. - An image can be projected from in front or behind a screen, and the projector can even be installed on the ceiling.
+The image can be projected between 25 and 500 inches (measured diagonally).

+- The "Capture" enables you to capture the current projected image. - An image can be projected from in front or behind a screen, and the projector can even be installed on the ceiling.
-- NEC's exclusive Advanced AccuBlend intelligent pixel blending technology - an extremely accurate image compression technology - offers a crisp image with UXGA (1600 × 1200) resolution3. - Supports most IBM VGA, SVGA, XGA, SXGA/UXGA(with Advanced AccuBlend)3, Macintosh, component signal (YCbCr/YPbPr) or any other RGB signals within a horizontal frequency range of 24 to 100 kHz and a vertical frequency range of 48 to 120 Hz.
-This includes NTSC, PAL, PAL-N, PAL-M, PAL60, SECAM and NTSC4.43 standard video signals. - 3 A UXGA (1600×1200) and SXGA (1280×1024) image are displayed with NEC's Advanced AccuBlend on MT1065 and MT1060.
-A UXGA (1600 \times 1200), SXGA (1280 \times 1024) and XGA

-(1024×768) image are displayed with NEC's Advanced AccuBlend on MT860.
+- NEC's exclusive Advanced AccuBlend intelligent pixel blending technology an extremely accurate image compression technology offers a crisp image with UXGA (1600×1200) resolution3. - Supports most IBM VGA, SVGA, XGA, SXGA/UXGA(with Advanced AccuBlend)3, Macintosh, component signal (YCbCr/YPbPr) or any other RGB signals within a horizontal frequency range of 24 to 100 kHz and a vertical frequency range of 48 to 120 Hz.
+This includes NTSC, PAL, PAL-N, PAL-M, PAL60, SECAM and NTSC4.43 standard video signals. - 3 A UXGA (1600 \times 1200) and SXGA (1280 \times 1024) image are displayed with NEC's Advanced AccuBlend.

 NOTE: Composite video standards are as follows: